 Each application must have 3 letters of reference.
 Many reference writers will want to customize their letters for each residency where you apply.
 You should contact your reference writers to discuss how many letters they will write for you.
-Requests for individual reference letters are made using the NMS Match System, and your chosen reference letter writers upload their letter to the NMS Match System as a PDF document.
-You do not have access to the contents of the letters.
+Requests for individual reference letters are made using the NMS Match System, and your chosen reference letter writers upload their letters to the NMS Match System.

 Prepare any Supplemental Material

-You can add one supplemental material PDF document to each application.
-If a residency where you are applying requires additional information included as part of its application, you can prepare this information and upload it to the system as a PDF document.
-You can then attach that document to the application submitted to the residency.
+Check with each program as soon as possible regarding its application requirements.
+If a residency requires additional information included as part of its application, you can prepare this information and upload it to the system as a Supplemental Material PDF document.

 Submit an Application

 Your ORMatch registration fee provides you with 10 credits to send applications to residencies.
 Each credit allows you to send one application to one residency, regardless of the number of programs or tracks offered by that residency.
 If a residency offers more than one track in ORMatch, you can specify the tracks you are interested in when you submit your application.